hoangvunguyenbk/CommonCpp_Idioms/README.md

 - Specialize a function for all kind of type traits that we have.
 - std::enable_if

+**std::enable_if**

-**std::enable_if** is a set of tools, internally use SFINAE, allow to include or exclude overloads from possible function template or class template.
+A set of tools, internally use SFINAE, allow to include or exclude overloads from possible function template or class template.

 Example: if passed types are arithmetic(int, long, float..) it will work and generate T, otherwise it will fail to instantiate.